lkuper/lvar-examples/lvish-new/README.md

 cabal install
 ```

-These examples should all build and run against [lvish-1.1.1.3](http://hackage.haskell.org/package/lvish-1.1.1.3).
+These examples should all build and run against the newest, unreleased
+version of LVish.
+(In particular, they use "effect levels" instead of
+the more coarse-grained "determinism levels".)

 ## Running the examples